mbabynames search ✿

 Oakley June

-Put "noble and strong" next to "month of June" and you get a name that feels considered.
+Put "oak meadow" next to "month of June" and you get a name that feels considered.
 Oakley June works on paper and out loud.
 At 2 syllables, Oakley needs a shorter middle to stay balanced.
 June does that.

 Bold contrast